janymuong/senpais_log/senpais-log-frontend/README.md

 # Senpai's Log - Frontend
 > **Note**
 > This directory features the frontend part of the application.
-> It is a **fulls-tack** web app frontend.
-Read through the frontend documentation to install its dependencies.
+> It is a public facing part of the Senpai's **fulls-tack** web app.
+Read through the this documentation to install the dependencies.

 ## Set-Up